01 of 06

 Once you get to the top of the plastic container with the rope, you’ll want to add decorative handles on each side.

 Note: Remember that these handles are decorative!
-We wouldn’t recommend filling the basket with anything heavy and expect to be able to pick it up by the handles.Continue to 6 of 6 below.
+Don't fill the basket with anything heavy and expect to be able to pick it up by the handles.Continue to 6 of 6 below.

 06 of 06

 After the handles are on, you’ll want to cut any excess rope and glue the end piece on the inside of the container on the back side.
 Do your best to hide it but don’t stress about it showing.
 How easy was that?
-And it's a craft with a recycled material, no less!
+And it's a craft using recycled material.

 While you might be skeptical about using a plastic container on the inside, it actually ends up being rather helpful.
 If you’re using it for perishable items that can rot, the plastic will protect the rope from getting stained or damaged.
 You can simply wipe out the inside plastic container if need be.
 Clever and cute!